-There are a number of aquarium supply companies who sell a solution they claim to be a cycle in a bottle.
+There are several aquarium supply companies that sell a solution they claim to be a cycle in a bottle.

 Supposedly this bottle contains all the necessary bacteria to jump-start the cycle.
 Simply dump the bottle into the tank, add fish, and away you go.